Japh/wp-butler/README.md

 * Added support for the remainder the of admin menu items
 * Added support for taxonomies, including custom taxonomies
+* Added support for search (core post types only) with keyword 'search'
 * Surprise me!

 ### 1.4